 Aperture priority is the most popular shooting mode for portraits.
-Using this mode Photographer sets the f-stop and the camera chooses the shutter speed.
+Using this mode, the photographer sets the f-stop and the camera chooses the shutter speed.

 Aperture priority mode gives direct control of depth of field.
-Controlling depth of field means that you can blur the background to draw attention on your subject.
+Controlling depth of field means that you can blur the background to draw attention to your subject.

-Alternatively you can use Manual Mode.
-Using this mode you can you can control both aperture and shutter speed.
-If there is a consistent light source use manual and you still be able to control surroundings of the subject.
+Alternatively, you can use Manual Mode.
+With this mode you can you can control both aperture and shutter speed.
+If there is a consistent light source, use manual.

 When you shoot portraits and slightly overexpose you will notice that your background details will be washed out and your subject’s skin tones will appear lighter.
-After your camera meter suggests exposure values,first shoot with suggested settings.
-Later shoot couple extra using plus 1EV or plus 2EV of exposure compensation to see what they look like.
+After your camera meter suggests exposure values, first shoot with the suggested settings.
+Later, shoot a couple extra using +1EV or +2EV of exposure compensation to see what they look like.

 Single-Shot AF (Auto Focus) mode is perfect for shooting portraits.
 When using Single-Shot AF Mode, select a Single Auto Focus point.
-For example for portrait shots, focusing closer to the subject’s eyes works best.
-When focusing on the target point, you may use either Centre or Off-Centre settings.
+For example, for portrait shots, focusing closer to the subject’s eyes works best.
+When focusing on the target point, you may use either Center or Off-Center settings.
 This way you will get sharp focus.

-One of the most difficult portrait shot is a moving subject.
-If you are photographing moving children use Continuous AF mode.
+One of the most difficult portrait shots is a moving subject.
+If you are photographing moving children, use Continuous AF mode.
 In addition choose multiple focus points.
-Combination of continuous AF mode and multiple focus points will increase the chance of capturing a sharp image.
+A combination of continuous AF mode and multiple focus points will increase the chance of capturing a sharp image.

 For general portrait shots Multi-Segment Metering works just fine.
-However, if you are shooting a back-lit subject, Multi-Segment may not work properly because this mode will underexpose the subject’s face.
-In such case take a reading from your subject’s forehead or cheek using Spot Metering.
+However, if you are shooting a back-lit subject, Multi-Segment may not work properly; this mode will underexpose the subject’s face.
+In such a case take a reading from your subject’s forehead or cheek using Spot Metering.

 Then use the values and shoot in Manual Exposure mode.
-Make sure that you are not shooting in Aperture Priority mode – (you will need to set both aperture and shutter speed values manually since you have use the spot metering and received new exposure values).
+Make sure that you are not shooting in Aperture Priority mode; you will need to set both aperture and shutter speed values manually since you have used the spot metering and received new exposure values.

 Auto White Balance is good for general shots.
-However shooting in different environments things may go wrong.
-For example if you are shooting in a shady area you will not get the proper white balance.
-Or if you shoot in scenes with predominant white blue or green (beach, botanic garden, forest etc…) your subject’s face will reflect that predominant color.
-In such you can take a custom white balance reading and use it.
+However, when shooting in different environments things may go wrong.
+For example, if you are shooting in a shady area, you will not get the proper white balance.
+Or if you shoot in scenes with predominant white blue or green (beach, botanic garden, forest, etc.) your subject’s face will reflect that predominant color.
+In a case like this, you can take a custom white balance reading and use it.

 Keep in mind that you have the option to change white balance settings and apply correction if you are shooting in RAW mode.
 So if that portrait shot is quite important for you, shoot in RAW so you have an option to correct white balance later on.